The Chinese Art of Creating Wealth

 My most distinctive memory of the God of Wealth was a loud knock on the door in the mornings on the fifth day of every Chinese New Year. “才神到!” someone shouted.
 It means “The God of Wealth is here!”

 This was in the 1960s and early 1970s in Singapore.
-They were mostly opportunists asking for money during the Chinese New Year.
+They were mostly opportunists who asked for money during the Chinese New Year.
 Most people would give them a dollar or two in a red packet before sending them off.
 It is bad luck not to open the door for the God of Wealth during the Chinese New Year.
 It is worse if you chase him away.

 During these celebration periods, inviting people into your home is also customary.
 Wealth is a guest, and one has to be ready and worthy to receive the God of Wealth when he arrives.
 Wealth enters your home or business freely.